r2devops/hub/jobs/helm_review/README.md

 ### Secrets

 Secrets files are encrypted with the helm plugin [secrets](https://github.com/zendesk/helm-secrets).
-It will allow to decrypt any secrets.review.yaml that you have in your `${VALUES_PATH}`, like a database password for example.
+It will allow to encrypt or decrypt any yaml files that you have in your `${VALUES_PATH}` so you can push values that will be decrypted at runtime but not seen from the source code.
+For example, you can `helm secrets enc review.yaml` to encrypt it to a `secret.review.yaml`, so you will have some public variables in a `review.yalm` file and a password for example in `secrets.review.yaml`.